Irrelon/jquery-lang-js/README.md

 	Lang.prototype.attrList.push('data-name');

+# Bugs, Issues, Questions, Contact and Feature Requests
+Please post using the GitHub issues system on this repository.

 # Upgrades and Pull Requests

 We actively encourage you to upgrade this plugin and provide pull requests to share your awesome work!
 Please ensure